Description of the Template and Guide

 -

-A free meeting agenda template for building alignment around a proposal or plan.
+A free meeting agenda template for finding solutions to an urgent problem situation.
 MS Word and online formats.
-Includes an 11-page detailed instruction guide.
+Includes a 12-page detailed instruction guide.

 -